lpeng003/rshell/README.md

 2. Command "cd" fails, returns "execvp: no such file or directory"

 3. ls may have incorrect spacing when running certain commands

+4. rshell can not handle 3 or more commands with pipes process will hang, possibly due to failure to properly pipe to next commands 5.rshell at 2 arguments will possibly work, but will still have a hanging process.

+6.Files created by rshell will have permission denied, use chmod a+r to read the file.